 Find an NCI-supported clinical trial—and learn how to locate other research studies—that may be right for you or a loved one.

-Consumer-friendly information about drugs and drug combinations used to prevent and treat cancer.
+Consumer-friendly information about cancer drugs and drug combinations used to prevent and treat cancer.

 Healing philosophies, approaches, and therapies used in complementary and alternative medicine (CAM) in cancer care.

-Suggested questions to ask your doctor about treatment choices and the possible side effects of treatment.
+Suggested questions to ask your doctor about treatment choices and the possible side effects of cancer treatment.